busathlab/mdlab/docs/namd_lab3.md

 #### Variables

 To set a variable in bash, just use the `=` sign.
 To create a variable named `channel` equal to `2l0j`, just do `channel=2l0j`.
+To refer to that variable in the script, add a `$` in front of the variable name.

-One time- and headache-saving tip is to use variables when defining other variables.
+One headache-saving tip is to use variables when defining other variables.
 Here's an example of using multiple variables to define a pattern.
 ```shell
 export pdbid=2l0j
 export runCount=1